hyperium/tonic/tonic-examples/routeguide-tutorial.md

 projects.
 However, there are some cases when we need a slightly different workflow.
 For example:

 - When building rust clients and servers in different crates.
-- When building a rust client or server (or both) as part of a larger, multi-language. project.
+- When building a rust client or server (or both) as part of a larger, multi-language project.
+- When we want editor support for the generate code and our editor does not index the generated files in the default location.

-In general, whenever we want to keep our `.proto` definitions in a central place and generate code for different crates or different languages, the default configuration is not enough.
+More generally, whenever we want to keep our `.proto` definitions in a central place and generate code for different crates or different languages, the default configuration is not enough.

 Luckily, `tonic_build` can be configured to fit whatever workflow we need.
 Here are just two